 Welcome back to a new school year Mustangs!
 Course outlines & pathway options are available via the link above in case you lose the one you are given in class, and as always if you have any questions please don't hesitate to ask!
-In other news, we now have a 3D printer at Highwood, and credited design pathways will be available for interested CTECH students.
-Here's to a great and exciting year!
+I am very excited to see what this year has in store for all of our students, as each year the creativity continues to increase!
+Here's to a great start for a new school year Mustangs!

 Our course outlines and pathway selection documents are now uploaded to the web site.
 Exemplars from semester 1 are being updated to showcase the amazing talent and hard work of Mustangs last semester!
 Here's to a great semester 2 for 2017!